rzanchetta01/financial-modules/README.md

 ## Tech Stack
-The tech stack consists of some of the new hot takes of .NET, including:
+The tech stack consists of popular libs and some of hot takes in .NET, including:

 - .NET Aspire
 - EF Core